mr-wellick/stock-market/README.md

 # Reminders (so i don't forget)
 + Fix auto generated width/heigth for chart.
 Currently, works correctly but it needs small tweaks
 + Sidebar on desktop display (border-right) doesn't reach the top.
 Small gap between sidebar and navbar.
-+ Rewrite css for ActiveStock.js selector: top & bottom padding are uneven.
++ Rewrite css for StockSelector.js: top & bottom padding are uneven.
 + Landscape view for mobile devices generates a height that is too small to correctly render the graph.
-Consider removing graph for landscape view.
+Remove graph for landscape view on mobile devices.
-+ Added new media query to table.
++ Add new media query to table.
 Design breaks at 700px
 + Start bundle splitting.